Food & Breast Cancer: What To Eat, What To Avoid

 - Eating too much fat.
 Keep your dietary fat content moderate – below 25 percent of your daily calories is ideal.

 - Consuming polyunsaturated omega-6 fats (including many vegetable oils), and hydrogenated oils (margarines and vegetable shortenings) can all increase cancer risks as they are inflammatory.
-Minimize consumption of all sources, most of which come from processed and packaged foods.
+Minimize consumption of all sources, most of which come from processed and packaged foods as well as most mayonnaise-based foods.

 - Drinking alcohol.
 Even in modest amounts, alcohol consumption is associated with an increased risk of breast cancer.
 Opt for sparkling water “mocktails” with a splash of real squeezed or steeped fruit.

 - A daily intake of conventionally raised meat, poultry, eggs and dairy products.
 These may contain hormone residues that influence estrogen metabolism.
-Replace with organic, hormone-free versions that come (ideally) from local farms that can share their farming practices.
+Replace with organic, hormone-free versions that come (ideally) from local farms that can share their farming practices with you.

 Dietary tactics to follow:

 - Use healthy fats: Monounsaturated fats found in a high quality, extra virgin olive oil, and polyunsaturated omega-3 fats from freshly ground flaxseed and oily fish such as wild Alaskan salmon and sardines may help reduce your risk of developing breast cancer.

 - Include whole, organic soy products in your diet.
 Soy foods contain many cancer-protective substances, including isoflavones.
 Try to eat one to two servings of whole, organic soy-based foods a day, such as edamame, tofu or tempeh.

 - Eat more fruits and vegetables!
 Especially cruciferous vegetables such as broccoli, bok choy and cauliflower, which contain many different cancer-protective phytonutrients.
 If you have never oven roasted them after tossing in olive oil and a bit sea salt, you are missing out!
 Cruciferous veggies should be a daily habit for you, so seek varieties of preparation to keep things interesting.

 Today’s Health Topics